DramaShare Ministries

 Time: 7

-Sample of script:
+Sample script:

-Father is sitting on stage, reading newspaper
+Father is sitting Stage Right, reading a newspaper.)

-Mother, from off stage: I give up, this is a pig sty!
+Mother (from off stage): I give up, this is a pig sty!

 Mother: Jim, we simply must do something about your son’s room, it is a disaster and getting worse!